-Hair-raising descents and lung-busting ascents through impenetrable montane forests, elephants to share the trails with and rivers boasting chunky rainbows and browns.
-For Kieran Avery this is all part and parcel of a mission fly fishing in Kenya’s Highlands.
+Hair-raising descents and lung-busting ascents through impenetrable montane forests.
+Elephants to share the trails with and rivers boasting chunky rainbows and browns.
+For Kieran Avery this is all part and parcel of a mission fly fishing for trout in Kenya.

-Elephants have acutely sharp hearing but their eyesight isn’t great – in this case the sound of the nearby rapids drowned out the noise we were making and so neither the elephant nor we knew that the other was there.
+Elephants have acutely sharp hearing but their eyesight isn’t great.
+In this case the sound of the nearby rapids drowned out the noise we were making.
+So neither the elephant nor we knew that the other was there.
 We quickly back-tracked and he stopped where we had just been standing as he picked up our scent – a shake of his head and a loud trumpet and he was off, crashing through the bush past us.
 The elephants in these forests are not too fond of people – years of crop raiding and the inevitable human retaliation have built a deep, easily-sparked anger within them, making a chance encounter pretty dangerous.
 There is nothing quite like a close encounter with a wild elephant while on foot to get the adrenaline rushing!

 I grew up in Kenya, where I was introduced to fly fishing at a young age by my old man and my equally keen brother.
 Our dad was never that enthusiastic but somehow he raised two ultra-keen fly fishermen.
 Throughout our schooldays in Kenya, most of our weekends were spent in the highlands, exploring new rivers in search of those elusive trout weighing over a pound.
 A pounder was, and still is, a very respectable trophy from a Kenyan river.

 For the rest of Kieran’s story, check out issue 18 of The Mission below, or buy the print version here (we ship worldwide).